UltraEngine/Documentation/CPP/Process_GetStatus.md

 ## Returns

 Returns the process status.
 This may be PROCESS_RUNNING or PROCESS_FINISHED.
-The [Process::Close](Process_Close.md) method should be called once this method returns PROCESS_FINISHED.
+The [Process::Close](Process_Close.md) method should be called to close the handle and retrieve the  exit code once this method returns PROCESS_FINISHED.

 ## Example